Leighzer/Example-Problems-In-Various-Languages/README.md

 # Example Problem Repo
-This repo where I hold my many small example projects to practice coding in different languages and formulating algorithms.
+This repo is where I hold my many small example projects wher I practice coding in different languages and try formulating new algorithms.

 # Project-Euler
 This repository also contains my solutions for project euler.